 About Purple Flag

-The Purple Flag programme was developed following the Civic Trust Night Vision report in 2006, and is now run by the Association of Town Centre Management, London.
+The Purple Flag programme was developed following the Civic Trust Night Vision report (2006).
+It is now run by the Association of Town Centre Management, London.

 Purple Flag is:

-- an accreditation process similar to Green Flag Award for parks and Blue Flag for beaches.
-It leads to Purple Flag status for town centres that meet or surpass the standards of excellence in the evening and night-time economy;
+- a process that is accredited, like the Green Flag Award for parks and Blue Flag for beaches.
+Gives Purple Flag status to town centres meeting or surpassing the standards of excellence in the evening and night-time economy;

-- a comprehensive set of standards, management processes and good practice examples designed to help transform town and city centres at night;
+- a full set of standards, management processes and good practice examples.
+Designed to help transform town and city centres at night;

 - a research, training and development programme, to help towns and cities improve their evening and night-time economy;